zeyushen-yo/della-inference/README.md

 # how many hours to keep the API server running for (increasing this will dramatically increase wait time)
 time: 1

-# where the fail emails should go (otherwise Venia gets them!)
+# where the fail emails should go
 # model_configs:
 #   mail_user: null@null.null
 #   my_hf_home: /scratch/gpfs/<netid>/.cache/huggingface # If set, you can use `echo $HF_HOME`